 Trichotillomania sufferers may have difficulty in metabolising sugar or glucose.
-In 1990, Zametkin discovered that people with A.D.D metabolised glucose at rates 8% lower than those without A.D.D.
-The strong associations between A.D.D. and Trichotillomania lead us to believe the same is likely to be true of trichsters.
+In 1990, Zametkin discovered that the people with A.D.D metabolised glucose at rates 8% lower than those without ADD.
+There strong associations between A.D.D. and trichotillomania lead us to believe the same is likely to be true of trichsters.

 The areas most affected by delayed metabolism in Zametkin's tests, were the regions which control cognitive behaviour, enable the control of IMPULSES, forward planning, action and attention: which may well explain why many trichsters have a strong tendency to procrastinate and have problems with planning.

 Our research indicates that trich is stress related.
 We do know there are emotional and therapeutic factors which need to be addressed before a person can become pull free.
 Sugar causes a rapid rise in blood-glucose levels followed by a crash as the sugar is quickly metabolised.
 Stress can increase, when blood sugar levels crash, perhaps you've noticed yourself getting tetchy when this happens?

 If you think this is all nonsense, take 3 tablespoons of sugar and observe what happens to your hair, brows or lashes.
 If it drives you crazy with an urge to pull within about an hour, as it does for me, STEER CLEAR OF SUGAR in your diet!
 Perhaps you'd rather not take that risk...read these people's accounts of how sugar affects their urges: